Relationship. A hot topic for INFJs.

 It’s about how you relate to the other person, and how the other person relates to you.
 You can read all about the other personality types or I could tell you how compatible you are with the other types.
 But if both parties don’t make the effort to learn about each other and accept their differences, then it doesn’t matter.

-Usually, you would find that the INFJ being the one who is intrigued to learn more about others and how to get along with them.
+Usually, you would find that the INFJ is the one who is intrigued to learn more about others and how to get along with them.
 However, the success of any relationship depends on the other party too.
 We can only do our part.

 Furthermore, in essence, MBTI only tells you what your preferred cognitive functions are.
-So don’t write off or date someone just because the way they process information complements or opposes you.
+So don’t write off or date someone just because of the way they process information complements or opposes you.
 There’s more to it.

 Having said the above, it’s definitely easier to get along with certain personality types than the others.
 Usually, INFJs find it easiest to connect with other idealists (i.e. the NF personality types).